This is a Veteran Owned site

 To reset the moveable jaw you depress a red button on the outside of the grip area.
 Depressing this button lets you slide the moveable jaw wherever needed easily, which makes pre-adjusting for the job at hand very quick.
 You must relieve clamping pressure with the screw handle before this button works.

 Squeezing the lever produces enough pressure to hold the clamp in place but it is the Bessey® red screw handle that applies the full pressure.
 You will note that the screw has the precisely formed Acme thread that Bessey® uses on nearly all of their clamps because it generates substantial clamping pressures quickly and smoothly.
 This thread is also very resistant to being influenced by dust contamination.
+Play online games on the friv games site with the whole family.
+Only the best online friv games are presented on this mega portal.

 In the Shop